An elderly grandmother needing care.

-In doing so, learners were able to work at whatever level he or she needed and the oral review was good for everyone!
+In doing so, each learner was able to work at whatever level he or she needed to.
+The oral review was good for everyone!

 - Played "Starts With".
 This game was one of those which we could start or stop at any time.
 For the youngest learners, I would say a letter and ask for each child to say a word which started with the given letter.
 For example, I would say "F" and she would say "fish".
 For older learners, I would give a consonant blend (br, sl, sk, ch, bl, st, cr, etc.) or change the request, perhaps asking for a word that ended with a given consonant or consonant blend.

 - Spelled most frequently misspelled words.
 I kept a list of words--varied levels because though a word on a list is placed in one grade, it may be placed in another grade on another list--in my tote bag to pull out when needed.
 To practice, I asked each learner to spell a word at their learning level.
 I would say the word, use it in a sentence, and then ask the learner to spell the word orally.
 After the learner spelled the word, I would repeat the correct spelling and ask the next child a different word.
 This would allow learners who were listening to either learn new words or review silently the spelling of mastered words.
 This activity helped pass the time in the van, waiting room, or surgery center.
 Click the button for a free printable of frequently misspelled words.
 Remember, use this list as a guide, in a manner most helpful to your leaner.
 A third grade learner might be able to spell fifth grade words and vice versa.